smart-edge-open/edgeservices/README.md

 - 02_install_tools.sh
 - 03_build_and_deploy.sh

-NOTE: For dual server setup, refer to the README.md files in the `./scripts/ansible/build_server` and `./scripts/ansible/deploy_server` subfolders.
+> NOTE: For dual server setup, refer to the README.md files in the `./scripts/ansible/build_server` and `./scripts/ansible/deploy_server` subfolders.
 They contain detailed instructions on how to run all scripts and describe an expected outcome.

+> NOTE: It is advised to set up and configure OpenNESS Edge Controller before setting up Edge Node, as operator is required to enter Controller IP address and Controller Root CA certificate before Edge Node is set up.
+Guide for setting up Controller can be found in the main folder of OpenNESS Edge Controller repository.

-### 7.1.
+## 7.1.
 Preconditions
 The following actions must be complete prior to running OpenNESS Edge Node automation setup scripts on the server:
 - CentOS 7.6 x64 Linux must be running (Minimal image)
 - Time and timezone are set correctly